bakpakin/Fennel/tutorial.md

 closures.
 The [Lua reference manual][3] is a fine place to look for details, but Fennel's own [Lua Primer][14] is shorter and covers the highlights.

+If you've already got some Lua example code and you just want to see how it would look in Fennel, you can learn a lot from putting it in [antifennel][19].

 ## OK, so how do you do things?

 ### Functions and lambdas